fsvreddit/bot-bouncer/README.md

 Note: v1.6.1 is the current public release.
 An upgrade may appear to be available but not be installable.

 * Fix bug that prevented auto allowlisting on unban from working properly
+* Removed three redundant evaluators for bot styles no longer seen in the wild
 * Performance improvements

 ## v1.6.1